 Welcome to chaoskaiser72's Perfect NScripting Class!

 This page is a crash course on the basics of NScripts, and contains some more advanced information about ONScripter that would make the main page too wordy.

-Frequently questioned problemsWonky text - Most likely you've chosen a custom font that is proportional rather than monospaced.
+Wonky text - Most likely you've chosen a custom font that is variable-width rather than fixed-width.
 If that's not the problem, it could be an issue with SDL_ttf, which handles text rendering--the latest version has a regression which causes it not to work with ONScripter correctly.
 Using the version bundled with the ONScripter source code is the better option.

 Sound effect lag - This is a problem with SDL, which is ONScripter's chief dependency.
 Most notably, when SDL was built into the Windows binaries instead of included separately, there was a problem with DirectSound's buffer sizes that causes sound effects to load slower.
 Simply use the binary that includes a separate SDL.dll on Windows; if it's happening on another platform you might be in for a bad time.